overfullstack/overfullstack.github.io/src/pages/articles/2022-09-24---score-the-tendulkar-test-coverage/index.md

   - Constructors
 - Mock `final` classes

-What else you need, you should feel unstoppable!!
+What else do you need!? you should feel unstoppable!!
 When you have a hammer, everything feels like a nail.
-Check-out how you can achieve 100% test coverage even without testing any behavior: [Example](https://github.com/overfullstack/sttc-demo/blob/master/demo/src/test/java/ga/overfullstack/powermock/before/BeanToEntityTest.java#L27-L27)
+Check-out how you can achieve 100% test coverage even without testing any behavior: [Example](https://github.com/overfullstack/sttc-demo/blob/master/demo/src/test/java/ga/overfullstack/pokemon/before/BeanToEntityTest.java)
-- Although this is an example, it's inspired from some tests that I encountered in reality
+- Although this is an example, it's inspired by some tests that I encountered in reality
 - Such tests are extremely hard to spot in code reviews and so sneaky even if you are seeing them in the IDE.

 ## Synthetic Coverage
-- What invasive tools like PowerMock does is bending the Prod code to make the test pass and achieve 100% statement coverage.
-- *Statement* coverage as a metric is **NOT** accurate to measure the behavior of the component covered.
+- Any statement coverage without testing Behavior like the above is useless and doesn't give any confidence in guarding the behavior.
 - The synthetic coverage can disguise your coverage dashboards, which is more dangerous than not having coverage.

-## All-together a new Framework to learn
+## Altogether a new Framework to learn
 - I am interested in knowing if anyone can write tests with PowerMock without googling or referring to other PowerMock tests.
 - No doubt, the learning curve is high, even for experienced developers.
 - Again, has anyone got a PowerMock test right the first time?
-I never did, I had to do a lot of setups upfront and a lot of trial and error, mock the right pieces in a particular way to get it right.
+I never did, I had to do a lot of setups upfront and a lot of trial and error, mocking the right pieces in a particular way to get it right.

 ## Brittle and Hard to maintain tests
 - Most of the time, I end up with a feeling of, "I don't know how that test is passing, I don't wanna touch it any further", especially while fixing failures on PowerMock tests, the tests are so diluted with a lot of mocking, I don't have any clue what's being tested.